 But Global Offensive is a modern game and brings modern ways of playing.
 It is now partly funded through the sale of cosmetics and weapon skins, like Team Fortress 2.
 It includes automatic matchmaking, guiding you away from the dedicated servers that made the series what it is today.
 And there are ranks, giving the elitists a visible badge for their dedication, alongside medals for veterans.

-Everything is bigger than the 1998 original: the environments, the enemies, the story – it’s a blockbuster, but a smart one.
+Everything is bigger than the 1998 original: the environments, the enemies, the story – it’s a blockbuster and a smart one at that.
 There are decent AI companions; real characters who exist to do more than die comically; physics that transform the world into a seemingly real, tangible place.

 Valve again works magic with its environments.
 Despite often being larger and more open than Half-Life’s, they are still crafted with the same care and attention to detail.
 And, importantly, they remain memorable, from the haunted streets of Ravenholm to the ominous Citadel, standing over City 17 like a steel and glass tyrant.
 Age may have worn away some of the sheen, but it remains a striking, compelling FPS game.